aclonegeek/ElevatorControlSystem/README.txt

 ===============
 === RUNNING ===
 ===============
+- Program: Open src/main/java/core/Main.java and Run.
-In Eclipse, right click on the /src/test/java folder on the Package Explorer pane and click Run As > JUnit Test.
+- Tests: In Eclipse, right click on the /src/test/java folder on the Package Explorer pane and click Run As > JUnit Test.

 Each of the subsystem tests (FloorSubsystemTest, ElevatorSubsystemTest, SchedulerTest) showcase the entire system in action.